Danik-Off/projectVoice/README_EN.md

 - ✅ Text and voice channels

 ### Version 1.0 (Planned - Q1 2026) 🚧
-- 🔮 Audio settings and enhanced chat
-- 🔮 Role system and admin panel
+- 🔮 **Audio Settings**: Microphone, speakers, volume levels
+- 🔮 **Enhanced Chat**: Message editing, reactions, quoting
+- 🔮 **Role System**: Administrators, moderators, users
-- 🔮 Server management overhaul
+- 🔮 **Improved Admin Panel**: Server management via web interface
-- 🔮 Dark theme
+- 🔮 **Server Management Overhaul**: Invitations, privacy settings
+- 🔮 **Dark Theme**: Toggle between light and dark themes

 ### Future 🔮
+- 🔮 **Direct Messages**: Private messaging between users
-- 🔮 Direct messages and encryption
+- 🔮 **Encryption**: End-to-end encryption for private chats
-- 🔮 Files & media support
+- 🔮 **Files & Media**: Image, document, and audio uploads
+- 🔮 **Video Calls**: One-on-one and group video communication
-- 🔮 Video calls and screen sharing
+- 🔮 **Screen Sharing**: Screen sharing in voice channels
-- 🔮 Mobile application
+- 🔮 **Mobile Application**: iOS and Android versions

 ## ⚠️ Disclaimer

-**IMPORTANT**: This project is developed primarily for personal use.
-The author assumes no responsibility for any issues or problems.
-Use at your own risk.
+**IMPORTANT**: This project is primarily developed for the author's personal use.

+- The author **ASSUMES NO RESPONSIBILITY** for any problems, errors, data loss, or other negative consequences of using this software
+- The project is provided "as is" without any warranties
+- Use of this software is at your own risk
+- If you have any complaints or dissatisfaction - you can go pound sand 🏖️
+- The author is not obligated to provide technical support or fix bugs
+- Any changes to code or functionality may be made without prior notice

 ## 📄 License